troyhill/TTFF/docs/README.md

 <img src="{{site.url}}/figures/TTFFestimates.png" style="display: block; margin: auto;" />

 Figure 1.
-Observed summed weekly flow through S333 and the S12C/D structures during the past nine months (black line).
+Observed flow through S333 and the S12C/D structures during the past nine months (black line).
+Values shown are the average combined daily flow in a given week (average daily flow at five structures, summed for each week and then divided by 7).
 Flow estimates for the current week are shown in red (multiple linear regression model) and blue (segmented regression model).

 &nbsp;